Boston Medical Center receives its first coronavirus vaccine shipment

-BOSTON (WHDH) - Boston Medical Center received its first shipment of Pfizer’s coronavirus vaccine Monday morning, a spokesperson confirmed.
+BOSTON (WHDH) – Boston Medical Center received its first shipment of Pfizer’s coronavirus vaccine Monday morning.

-Healthcare workers unloaded doses packed in dry ice and placed them into refrigerated storage within the facility.
+Healthcare workers unloaded 1,950 doses packed in dry ice and placed them into refrigerated storage within the facility, according to a BMC spokesperson.

-“Boston Medical Center has received the first round of COVID-19 vaccine doses,” a BMC spokesperson said.
-“This week, we will begin the first wave of vaccinations to front line health care workers, a group including doctors and nurses from our ICU and Emergency Department, but just as importantly, employees from environmental services, food services, and other crucial support positions that work in COVID-positive patient areas.”
+“Beginning Wednesday, we will begin the first wave of vaccinations to front line health care workers, a group including doctors and nurses from our ICU and Emergency Department and patient floors that treat COVID-19 patients, but just as importantly, employees from environmental and support services, and other crucial positions that work in COVID-positive patient areas,” the spokesperson added.

+The goal is to have a thousand vaccinations complete by the end of the day Saturday.

+“We went through thousands of names.
+We’ve been doing this for weeks, so we could do it carefully,” David Twitchell BMC’s Chief Pharmacy Officer said.
+“Make sure we know where people were going, and if they were in that space, they could be prioritized.”

 Shots made by Pfizer Inc. and its German partner BioNTech are the first authorized for emergency use by the Food and Drug Administration — beginning what will become the largest vaccination campaign in U.S. history.